 Reading & Development: 1-2 hours

-This developer guide helps you to verify whether a My Health Record exists for a patient using their Individual Healthcare Identifier (IHI).
-If you have not already done so, you should follow our HI Service Developer Guides.
+This developer guide helps developers to verify whether a My Health Record exists for a patient using their Individual Healthcare Identifier (IHI).

 In this example, you'll learn how to: